datadonK23/Thoughtful_DL/README.md

 * Reuters_multiclass_classification - Plot training history and evaluate metrices of final model
 * HousePrices_regression - Imperative project setup and K-fold validation
 * IMDB_GloVe_classification - Functional project setup, text tokenizations, plot model informations, use pretrained embeddings
-* TODO - Callbacks and Tensorboard
+* IMDB_CNN_classification - Callbacks and Tensorboard for monitoring training

 For more details, see `readme.md` in each projects main directory.